What is symblepharon?

 Bacterial conjunctivitis

 This is an infection of the conjunctiva caused by bacteria.
-It is one of the most common eye problems and can be prevented with good hygiene.
+It is one of the common eye conditions and may be prevented with good hygiene.

 Herpes zoster